Cryaaa/organoid_prediction_python/README.md

 - Data Processing
 - Visualisation

+# Installation
+To install this library you will need to have pip installed in your environment of choice.
+Clone this GitHub Repository to your drive and navigate to the folder containing `setup.py` and run the command: `pip install -e .`

 # Disclaimer
 This is not (yet) an exhaustive library for organoid analysis and I do not guarantee functionality